Mayamariaruth/lohana/README.md

 - User profile only accessible by the logged in user.
 - Three tabs for each section of the page.
-- Wishlist tab displaying all the user's saved products (with a link back to 'All products', a product count of all wishlist items and the sort box) and ability to remove them.
+- Wishlist displaying all the user's saved products like they are displayed on the products page
+- Text link back to 'All products' and a product count of all wishlist items (that updates as you add/remove products)
+- Sort box to sort by name, price and category
+- Remove from wishlist button that removes the product immediately and displays the JSON message
+- Add to wishlist button displayed on all products on the product page

 (I purposely didn't add the wishlist to the admin panel since it's not meant to be accessed/customized by the admin)

 ![Product wishlist button](docs/features/user-prod.png)
 ![Profile wishlist](docs/features/prof-wish.png)

 ### Admin - Add Products

--
+- Admin profile page only accessible by the logged in admin
+- Form to add a product on the page with all details (summernote editor to improve description)
+- Product is added to page immediately

 ![](docs/features/add-produ.png)

 ### Admin - Edit Products

--
+- Edit product buttons visible only to the logged in admin
+- Highlighted on the products page and on product details page under category tag
+- Links to the edit product form which is pre-populated with product details
+- Updated details take effect immediately on the page

 ![Edit button](docs/features/admin-prod-btns.png)
 ![Edit button](docs/features/admin-det-btns.png)